TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/unicode.rst

 Locale Encoding
 """""""""""""""

-The current locale encoding can be used to decode text from the operating system.
+The current locale encoding can be used to decode text kutoka the operating system.

 .. c:function:: PyObject* PyUnicode_DecodeLocaleAndSize(const char *str, \
                                                         Py_ssize_t len, \
                                                         const char *errors)

-   Decode a string from UTF-8 on Android and VxWorks, or from the current locale encoding on other platforms.
+   Decode a string kutoka UTF-8 on Android and VxWorks, or kutoka the current locale encoding on other platforms.
 The supported error handlers are ``"strict"`` and ``"surrogateescape"`` (:pep:`383`).
 The decoder uses ``"strict"`` error handler if *errors* is ``NULL``.  *str* must end with a null character but cannot contain embedded null characters.

-   Use :c:func:`PyUnicode_DecodeFSDefaultAndSize` to decode a string from :c:data:`Py_FileSystemDefaultEncoding` (the locale encoding read at Python startup).
+   Use :c:func:`PyUnicode_DecodeFSDefaultAndSize` to decode a string kutoka :c:data:`Py_FileSystemDefaultEncoding` (the locale encoding read at Python startup).